aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/google_bit.jpg)

-Now, years later, I have a better background and a better understanding of the internet.
-It turns out that the internet is not so different from the postal system.
-They two ideas, at a high level, analogous.
-When you send a letter to someone else, you first wrap it an envelope.
-On that envelope you write the address.
-You take it the post box, where it is then forwarded to the local mail sorting station.
-If the address is near by to the mail centre, they will deliver it.
+Now, years later, I have a better background and a computer science degree.
+But it turns out that the internet is not so different from the postal system.
+The two ideas, at a high level, are analogous.
+Consider how the postal service works.
+If you want to send a letter to someone else, you first wrap it an envelope.
+On that envelope you write the all the details the postman will need to deliver it: usually just the address of the recipient.
+You pop it in the post box, where it is subsequently taken to a mailroom.
+If the address is near by to the mailroom, they will deliver it.
 If not, it is moved to another mail centre from where it can be delivered.

-The internet is a collection of devices connected to each other.
+The internet works like this too.
+Just as the postal system is a collection of postboxes and mailrooms all intertwined, the internet is a collection of machines connected to each other.
+When data is sent from some computer, `A`, to another computer, `B`, it travels across this web of connected devices.

 ![Alt](/pictures/internet_explorer_1.png "Blue sky thinking")

-A machine's **IP** (**I**nternet **P**rotocol) address dictates where it can be found within this logical mesh.
+A machine's **IP** (**I**nternet **P**rotocol) address dictates where it can be found within this logical mesh. [some more explanation on IP addresses here, maybe extend the analogue from the postal system]

 When we want to send a message between two points on the internet, the message is first divided up into **packets**.
 These packets are then labelled with the destination address, the source address, and other useful information.
 The labelled packets are then sent to the nearest routing station, called a router.
-This router examines the label on the packet, and forwards it on to either another router or the destination itself.
+This router examines the label on the packet, and forwards it on to either another router or, if the destination address is nearby, the destination itself.

-{need a better segue here}.

 ### building a cyber space ship
 To explore these vast reaches of cyberspace, we're going to need an appropriate vessel.
-Every packet on the internet looks a bit like this,
+The packets I meant earlier look like this.

 ![Alt](/pictures/ip_packet.png)

-The headers contain those labels mentioned earlier, such as the destination address for that particular packet.
+The data part is for the content of the message.
+The header contains those labels mentioned earlier, such as the destination address.
+Much like the address on the envelope on the letter, it is the headers that routers examine to move traffic through the internet.
 We'll dig into the headers further, and examine their structure.
-An IP header is constructed like so,
+IP headers follow a strict format -- computers do not handle ambiguity well -- that looks like this,

 ```
  0                   1                   2                   3